woodyZootopia/hugo-icarus-theme/README.md

 # What's this?
 The update of Icarus has been stopped for 2 years, and some of the function I needed was not implemented in the original version.
-Therefore I made several to the theme, which may be especially beneficial for **coders**.
+Therefore I made several improvements to the theme, which may be especially beneficial for **coders**.

-Current advantage to the "original" hugo is:
+Current advantage to the "original" Icarus is:
 * Program code is written in dark theme.
 * Weird spacing in the beginning of line of when you write program code is removed.
 * When you disabled your profile (`disable_profile: true`), the main body will be expanded.
 * When your post directory contained `post`, your widgets will be replaced with Table of Contents.
- * For example, Most of my posts in [my blog](https://woodyzootopia.github.io/) are in `/content/post/` directory, and their widgets are replaced.
+ * For example, Most of my posts in [my blog](https://woodyzootopia.github.io/) are in `/content/post/` directory, and their widgets are replaced with TOC.
 * Increased contrast a bit for accessibility.

+## License

+As well as original, theme is released under the MIT license.
+For more information read the [license](https://github.com/woodyZootopia/hugo-icarus-theme/blob/master/LICENSE.md).

 Below is a copy of original README.md.